Sarcoidosis

 Despite its sometimes severe symptoms, the prognosis for acute sarcoidosis is very good: a high proportion of those affected experience a spontaneous recovery within the first four to six weeks.
 After one year, the changes in the lungs detected during the X-ray examination have regressed.

 The prognosis for the chronic form of sarcoidosis is somewhat less favorable.
 However, in around 70 out of 100 people with chronic stage I sarcoidosis, the disease heals spontaneously within two years.
 However, the spontaneous healing rate decreases with increasing severity of the disease (see above).
-However, some chronic cases of sarcoidosis heal after a single course of immunosuppressive therapy.
+However, some chronic cases of sarcoidosis heal after a single course of immunosuppressive drugs.
 However, if the heart, brain or lungs are severely affected, there is an increased risk of dying from sarcoidosis.

-Complications due to sarcoidosis
+Possible complications due to sarcoidosis

-- Heart failure or cardiac arrhythmia
+• Heart failure or cardiac arrhythmias for cardiac sarcoidosis

 It is not always necessary to treat sarcoidosis.
 If you have mild sarcoidosis with a favorable prognosis, you can initially wait with treatment, although you should visit us regularly for check-ups.